-The idea in general terms is that you get looser, stronger and gain control over your movements.
+The idea in general terms is that you get looser, stronger, and gain control over your movements.
 Using and exercising THE WHOLE BODY (not just your tummy…)

-It also has “added” benefits: mental and muscular coordination, better posture, increased joint mobility, better circulation, improved body image, increased flexibility, injury prevention, increased lung capacity, better focus, increased bone density, improved self esteem, lumbar flexibility, abdominal strength, increased stamina, proper alignment, body awareness, improved concentration, better balance, control and coordination, larger range of motion and increased heights… The list goes on, and those improvements have a great positive impact in other areas of life.
+It also has “added” benefits: mental and muscular coordination, better posture, increased joint mobility, better circulation, improved body image, increased flexibility, injury prevention, increased lung capacity, better focus, increased bone density, improved self-esteem, lumbar flexibility, abdominal strength, increased stamina, proper alignment, body awareness, improved concentration, better balance, control and coordination, a larger range of motion and increased heights… The list goes on, and those improvements have a great positive impact in other areas of life.